jayapriya054/Database-Analysis-and-Automation-for-an-Online-Toy-Store-using-SQL/README.md

 Website Performance analysis is performed to understand which pages are seen the most by users, to identify where to focus on improving the business

 USE CASES:
-1. Finding most viewed pages by the customers.
+1. Finding the most viewed pages by the customers.
 2. Identifying the most common entry pages to the website- the first thing a users sees.
 3. To understand how those pages perform the business objectives for above two cases.